 Rev Language Reference

-dnMultiSpeciesCoalescentInverseGamma - Multispecies coalescent Distribution with inverse gamma prior on effective population sizes
+dnMultiSpeciesCoalescentInverseGamma - Multispecies coalescent distribution with inverse gamma prior on effective population sizes

 Multispecies coalescent distribution describing how gene trees can be generated from within a species tree given effective population sizes.
 Requires an ultrametric species tree, parameters of an inverse gamma prior on effective population sizes, and taxa with species and individual names.